Cloud-Architekt/cloud-architekt.github.io/_posts/2022-05-31-abuse-and-replay-azuread-token-macos.md

 appid  : d3590ed6-52b3-4102-aeff-aad2292ab01c <-- Application Id of "Microsoft Office"
 ```

-This  token allows get an access token to Azure Resource Manager (ARM) API with Azure RBAC role permissions of the user by using the “Az” PowerShell Module:
+This  token allows to get an access token for the Azure Resource Manager (ARM) API with Azure RBAC role permissions of the user by using the “Az” PowerShell Module:

 ```powershell
 PS C:\Attack\TokenTactics> Connect-AzAccount -AccessToken $AzureManagementToken.access_token -AccountId dc15ccec-73ad-48b1-8eb2-a4c4c1f1c73c